Disease/Disorder

 Available or current treatment guidelines

 Prosthetic replacement for growth is indicated for children with extremity amputations annually for the first 5 years of life, every 2 years from ages 5-12 years, and then every 5 years.
-Components must be evaluated for age- appropriateness, considering comfort, weight, durability, cosmesis, and function, as well as maintenance availability.
+Components must be evaluated for age-appropriateness, considering comfort, weight, durability, cosmesis, and function, as well as maintenance availability.

-Patients with multiple and/or bilateral lower extremity limb loss may require a wheelchair for long distances.
+Patients with multiple and/or bilateral lower extremity limb loss may require a wheelchair for long distances or when their prosthesis is requiring repair.
 Adaptive or gait aids may be required for maximal function after upper or lower extremity amputation, respectively.
-Children with multiple high level amputations may elect these alternatives to function without prostheses.
-Most children with unilateral limb loss function age-appropriately, including sports activities, with their prostheses and demonstrate good psychosocial adjustment relative to their peers.
+Children with multiple high-level amputations may choose these alternatives to function without prostheses.
+The majority of children with single limb loss show adequate psychosocial adjustment and can participate in most age-appropriate activities with trained use of their prosthetic.
 Intensive therapy is not typically required.
+Regular monitoring of prosthetic fit, skin integrity, and bony overgrowth is important to prevent complications.

 At different disease stages